Fatsexythermo Crazy Good Mexican Pho

 - Now grill your garlic, onion and garlic under a hot grill, until charred and blackened.
 This releases an intense flavour that adds to your Pho immensely.

-- Now I would have loved to have cooked this all in the Thermo for the whole time, but 2 things stopped me, size of the bowl, and time of the cook.
+- Now I would have loved to have cooked this all in the Thermomix® for the whole time, but 2 things stopped me, size of the bowl, and time of the cook.

 - The broth will be finished when it has reduced by half, and the brisket is soft and shreds easily.

-- Strain directly into Thermo bowl through the rice basket.
+- Strain directly into Thermomix® through the steamer basket.

 - Place brisket into board and shred.